Furniture Doesn’t Have to Match - The Unruly Home: Volume 5

 Matching is overrated.

-Harmony is where the magic happens.
+Harmony — the kind that feels natural and lived in — is where the magic happens.

 The Myth of Matching Sets

 Somewhere along the way, we were sold the idea that furniture should come in perfect sets.
-Matching end tables, identical chairs, a dining room that looks like it was ordered straight from a catalog.
+Matching end tables.
+Identical chairs.

-🌿 Balance shapes and sizes: A chunky coffee table can pair beautifully with airy chairs.
-Mix silhouettes to add visual rhythm.
+A chunky coffee table can pair beautifully with lighter chairs.
+Mix silhouettes until the room feels steady, not stiff.

 You Don’t Need Permission — But Here It Is Anyway